-See your chassis manual for instructions on activating, operating, and canceling hazard warning flashers.
+Refer to the chassis manual provided in your InfoCase for instructions on activating, operating, and canceling hazard warning flashers.

 BATTERY BOOST SWITCH

 The Battery Boost switch can be used to draw emergency starting power from the house batteries to start the engine if the chassis battery is discharged.